 Use the Fixed Note Off Velocity parameter to set a fixed Note Off velocity value for all the notes received via MIDI.
-This is useful when playing with a controller sending a too high Note Off velocity value, that may cause issues with the sounds of Pa1000.
+This is useful when playing Pa1000 with a controller sending a too high Note Off velocity value (usually 64).